lronsmith/opendev-todo-list/README.md

 npm run dev
 ```

-and to run any of the expressjs servers, from its respecting /backend folder run
+and to run any of the expressjs servers, from its respective /backend folder run

 ```shell
 npm run dev